September 23, 2019

 Not because we need it, of course.
 At this point, we don’t need a damn thing.
 It’s just another bag cookies in a new flavour.
 But these are even more addictive than the last.

 That’s because unlike the ‘more stuff’ cookies the first time round, the ‘better stuff’ cookies of Consumerism 2.0 is a bottomless packet.
 There’s a limit to how much we can own.
 But there is no limit to better.

 So we just keep munching away, thinking we’re getting somewhere, while the cookies are continually replenished as fast as we can eat them.
 So we munch faster, trying to take it all in.
 Better technology, better holidays, better cars, betters clothes, and better restaurants.

 We’ve become addicted to better.
 We’ve become addicted to novelty.
 Addicted to new for the sake of new.

-This sugar-high gives us a feeling of wealth in the short term, but ultimately leaves us not much better than broke over the long term.
+This sugar-high gives us a feeling of wealth in the short term, but ultimately leaves us close to broke over the long term.

-Essentially, in the last few decades we traded our growing incomes for more stuff.
-And in the current and coming decades we’ll be trading even more surplus cash, not for more stuff, but for better products and services.
+Essentially, in decades past we traded our growing incomes for more stuff.
+And in the current and coming decades we’ll be trading even more surplus cash, not for more stuff, but for better stuff, including products and services.

 If you’re not already, start playing this personal finance game and create the best, healthiest lifestyle you can for the lowest cost.
 The goal is to maximise your enjoyment while also maximising your savings rate.